 The alternative is to refer people to your replicated website and generate sales and referrals this way.
 Which is the smarter approach and the one that will allow you to reach a much larger audience.
-Which is how I earn 6 figures per year doing affiliate marketing.
+This is how I earn 6 figures per year doing affiliate marketing.

 With that being said, I’m not sure what training (if any) Norwex provides in the way of internet marketing.
 Which is an essential skill to develop if you want to leverage the internet to build your business.

 Either way, those who succeed in this business are those who are constantly hosting new parties and recruiting new people.
 It’s a numbers game.

 So you will need to go (well) beyond friends and family if you want to be successful at this.
 Which is absolutely possible.
 Just know that it’ll take you time, effort and persistence, as with any worthwhile venture.